TimMangan/App-Info/docs/Windows/Avogadro/ReadMe.md

 | Application Version | 1.2.0n (released 2021/07, note: a V2 product is in the works but doesn't work well yet.)|
 | Vendor/App Website| http://Avogadro.cc |

-## Application Purpose

-This application is a free (GNU) chemical molecule editor and visualizer.

 ## Vendor Installer Types